WindowDump/typst-ttrpg/disks-n-daemons/pamphlet.typ

         d6_maker(16, fill: none, paint: white),
       ),
     ),
+    text(
+      hyphenate: false,
-    text(hyphenate: false)[To generate a floor, roll its dice and gather them into a 3 by 3 grid, like the one on the left.
+    )[To generate a floor, roll its dice and gather them into a 3 by 3 grid, like the one on the left.
 The floor describes the theme and contents of each room, and the locations of the entrance and exit stairs.
 Adjacent rooms are connected via doors.], )

   == Contents of rooms